 Cooking, arguing with Judy, on Facebook, reading; being a bell ringer, NCI Watchkeeper, Bluebell Railway Guard, sleeping and very occasionally watching TV - or being lazy.

 How do you discover the ebooks you read?

-I'm ashamed to say having just published my first eBook, that I rarely read them.
+I'm ashamed to say having just published my first eBooks, that I rarely read them.
 However, in a traffic jam (thank you, M25) being able to download one and read on my phone was a sanity-saver.

 We both prefer the printed word and being able to hold that old friend, The Book, in our hands.
-That's why I shall be publishing all my offerings in paper and print format too.
+That's why I shall be publishing all my offerings in paper-and-print format too.